If you’re terrified of ALS because of twitching muscles, here is a complete guide to get you through your most terrifying moments.

-You are literally “molding” your brain this way.
-Chronic anxiety leaves its mark on the brain and it becomes easier to allow intrusive fears of dying to grip your soul.
+You can’t mold your mind this way.
+Chronic anxiety leaves its mark on the brain and it becomes easier to allow intrusive fears of dying to grip you.

-But, this molding process can be reversed with behavioral modification and the calendar tracking.
+But, this molding process can be reversed with behavioral modification (maybe one strength test per day instead of dozens?) and the calendar tracking.

-Terrified of ALS?
-Strive to go 15 minutes without thinking about the disease and ignore twitching, muscle size comparisons, etc.
+Strive to go 15 minutes without thinking about amyotrophic lateral sclerosis and ignore twitching, muscle size comparisons, etc.

 Next step: Go 30 minutes.
 Keep increasing.
 Forbid thinking about ALS for allotted time periods.